- October 13, 2023

-How to Obtain a Car Accident Police Report
+How to Get a Car Accident Police Report in New York City

-There are several steps you can take to try and get a copy of the police report for your car accident claim.
-Here is the step-by-step process:
+There are several steps you can take to obtain a copy of the police report on your car accident claim.
+These are:

-- Go to the Department of Motor Vehicles website.
+- Going to the Department of Motor Vehicles website.

 Contact the Responding Police Officer